Instructional Design Manager Salary

 Popular Skills for Instructional Design Manager

 Survey takers who work as Instructional Design Managers usually report a few specific skills.
-Most notably, skills in Project Management, Training Program Development, instructional design, and People Management are correlated to pay that is above average.
+Most notably, skills in Training Program Development, Project Management, instructional design, and People Management are correlated to pay that is above average.
 People Management and instructional design as skills, however, tend to be associated with significantly smaller paychecks.
-Experience with Project Management is often linked with knowledge of Training Program Development.
+It is not unusual for someone who knows Project Management to be familiar with Training Program Development as well.

 Pay by Experience Level for Instructional Design Manager